15 March - 18 April 2023

-State the country and the host HEI and department where you will be spending your stay abroad.
+State the country and the foreign host organisation and department where you will be spending your stay abroad.
 State also the number of months you intend to spend at the host department.
 You may state more than one host country/host department.

-The first host country stated must fulfil the requirement of being a low income or lower middle income country according to OECD’s Development Assistance Committee DAC’s list (columns “Least Developed Countries”, “Low Income Countries which are not LDCs” and “Lower Middle Income Countries and Territories which are not LDCs”).
+The first host country stated must fulfil the requirement of being a least developed country, low income country or lower middle income country according to OECD’s Development Assistance Committee DAC’s list (columns “Least Developed Countries”, “Low Income Countries” and “Lower Middle Income Countries and Territories”).

 OECD’s Development Assistance Committee DAC’s list External link, opens in new window.

-State the names of your supervisor/research team leader at the administrating organisation and the foreign host department.
+State the names of your supervisor/representative at the administrating organisation and the foreign host department.
 If your project is located at several host departments, please state the names in the same order you stated the host departments.

 Global goals for sustainable development

-Please state the countries for which the project is relevant.
+State the countries that the project is relevant for.
 The information is used for reporting and statistical purposes.

 Policy markers OpenAid